Inspired by the movie, Chef, these Cuban mojo pulled pork tacos are simple to make but loaded with flavor. It doesn’t hurt that fried onions top them!

-What caught my eye with this recipe was the fried onions.
+What caught my eye with her specific recipe was the fried onions.
 Two things – 1.
 I have never actually made homemade fried onions and 2.
-I couldn’t recall a time that I ever had fried onions on a taco so it intrigued me.
+I couldn’t recall a time that I ever had fried onions on a taco which intrigued me.
 And while the pork was outstanding on its own, the crunch from the fried onions really made the difference.

 Lauren and I liked these fried onions so much, we marked it down as something to just have as an appetizer.
-So while I highly recommend giving the mojo pulled pork tacos a try, if you must, at least make the fried onions.
-Enjoy!
+So while I highly recommend giving theses mojo pulled pork tacos a try, it won’t be perfect without the fried onions.
+Hope you enjoy!

 Other Taco Recipes

 - Crispy Pork Carnitas

 - 1 tbsp orange zest

 - 10 garlic cloves, chopped